python/cpython/Doc/howto/descriptor.rst

 Primer
 ^^^^^^

-In this primer, we start with most basic possible example and then we'll add new capabilities one by one.
+In this primer, we start with the most basic possible example and then we'll add new capabilities one by one.

 Simple example: A descriptor that returns a constant